-Generation and characterization of TTFields-resistant GBM cells.
+Generation and characterization of TTFields-resistant GBM cells

-To generate TTFields-resistant GBM cells, we utilized the InovitroTM system to treat GBM cells continuously with TTFields (200 kHz unless otherwise noted) until resistance emerged.
-To ensure that changes in proliferation were not due to culture confluency and to assess gene expression changes as resistance developed, cells were reseeded at the same density every seven days (7D) of TTFields treatment to maintain a constant growth condition with a two-day break to allow them to recover before each new cycle.
-We counted live cells on days two, four, and seven of each cycle and collected total RNA for RNA-sequencing (RNA-seq) from the remaining cells after reseeding (Figure 1A).
+To generate TTFields-resistant GBM cells, we utilized the inovitro system to treat GBM cells continuously with TTFields (200 kHz unless otherwise noted) until resistance emerged.
+To ensure that changes in proliferation were not due to culture confluency and to assess gene expression changes as resistance developed, cells were reseeded at the same density every 7 days of TTFields treatment to maintain a constant growth condition with a 2-day break to allow them to recover before each new cycle.
+We counted live cells on days 2, 4, and 7 of each cycle and collected total RNA for RNAseq from the remaining cells after reseeding (Fig. 1A).
 Each cell line underwent up to five treatment cycles.
 Control cells were subjected to the same number of cycles without TTFields treatment (non-TTFields-treated or NT).
-We focused initially on three established GBM cell lines LN428,

-LN827 and U87 to identify resistance mechanism with plans to validate findings in patient-derived GSC.
-GSC, maintained in serum-free stem cell culture conditions, exhibited poor tolerance of frequent passaging under continuous TTFields, complicating treatment continuity.
-We selected the three established GBM lines for their TTFields sensitivity at baseline and to represent two major GBM subtypes - mesenchymal (LN827, U87) and proneural (LN428) (31-33).
-During the first 14D of treatment, cell growth was markedly suppressed by TTFields compared to non-treated controls in all three GBM lines.
-By 21D, however, the cells gradually regained proliferative capacity despite under continuous TTFields exposure.
-Between 28-35D, their proliferation rates approached or overlapped with those of non-treated cells (Figure 1B).
-For all subsequent experiments, TTFields-resistant (R) cells were defined as those treated with TTFields continuously for at least 28-35D and maintained under continuous TTFields unless otherwise specified, with the non-treated parental cells serving as their sensitive counterparts.
+We focused initially on three established GBM cell lines LN428, LN827, and U87 to identify the resistance mechanism with plans to validate findings in patient-derived GSC.
+GSC, maintained under serum-free stem cell culture conditions, exhibited poor tolerance of frequent passaging under continuous TTFields, complicating treatment continuity.
+We selected the three established GBM lines for their TTFields sensitivity at baseline and to represent two major GBM subtypes-mesenchymal (LN827 and U87) and proneural (LN428; refs.
+30-32).
+During the first 14 days of treatment, cell growth was markedly suppressed by TTFields compared with nontreated controls in all three GBM lines.
+By 21 days, however, the cells gradually regained proliferative capacity despite under continuous TTFields exposure.
+Between 28 and 35 days, their proliferation rates approached or overlapped with those of nontreated cells (Fig. 1B).
+For all subsequent experiments, TTFieldsresistant (R) cells were defined as those treated with TTFields continuously for at least 28 to 35 days and maintained under continuous TTFields unless otherwise specified, with the nontreated parental cells serving as their sensitive counterparts.